(Limited to 12 participants)

 Peter first encountered the idea of developing character as a companion while at a workshop on Michael Chekhov Acting Technique.
 Chekhov makes reference to the idea:

 “The actor must imagine, or rather sense, this ‘Something’ or ‘Somebody’ as being much, much more powerful than his character and even himself.
 The actor must allow this “double-walker” – this spectre, wraith, or apparition – to act through the character which inspires it.”

 This workshop is designed for professional performers and community actors who want to explore new techniques for their approach to character.
 Participants do not need to prepare material, or have specific experience of Michael Chekhov Acting Technique.
-Participants will work socially distanced, with masks.
-In the event of tighter public health restrictions this workshop will transfer to virtual presentation through the Zoom platform.
+This workshop will be a virtual presentation through the Zoom platform.

 NHTP Company Artist Peter Josephson

 is a former member of the Actors’ Equity Association, a fifteen-time New Hampshire Theatre Award nominee and two-time winner of the NHTA’s best actor award; he has been nominated for Seacoast Spotlight awards for both his acting and his directing.
 Peter has been leading workshops in the Michael Chekhov acting technique since 2013.
 He is familiar to Seacoast audiences for roles at the New Hampshire Theatre Project (including Seascape, Lysistrata, Amadeus, Twelfth Night, White Rabbit/Red Rabbit

 ) and Seven Stages Shakespeare (Much Ado About Nothing, What You Will or Twelfth Night)